 Passed the CPA exam on 8/5/2010 (a day I will never forget)

 P.S.
-Want to learn more about my flagship course that has helped 2,000+ CPA candidates pass the CPA exam?
+Want to learn more about my flagship course that has helped thousands of CPA candidates pass the CPA exam?

-Bryan Kesler, CPA is the founder of Kesler CPA Review & Ultimate CPA Exam Guide which earned him a spot on CPA Practice Advisor's Top 20 Under 40.
+Bryan Kesler is a Licensed CPA in North Carolina (License #41490) and founder of Kesler CPA Review (founded 2022) and CPA Exam Guide (founded 2012), which earned him a spot on CPA Practice Advisor's Top 20 Under 40.
+From 2019 to 2022, Ultimate CPA Exam Guide was the official mentorship program for Roger CPA Review, Wiley CPAexcel, Gleim CPA Review, and Yaeger CPA Review.